cogeotiff/rio-tiler/docs/src/readers.md

 #### Methods

-The `STACReader` has the same methods as the `COGReader` (defined by the BaseReader/MultiBaseReader classes).
+The `STACReader` has the same methods as the `Reader` (defined by the BaseReader/MultiBaseReader classes).

 !!!
 Important
     - Most of `STACReader` methods require to set either `assets=` or `expression=` option.